wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-The code is in place - after pressing `Login Aa Alice` button the Flutter app will call `_loginUser` method that through the Flutter platform channel will call `loginUser` method defined in the `AppDelegate` class.
+The code is in place - after pressing the `Login Aa Alice` button the Flutter app will call `_loginUser` method that through the `Flutter` platform channel will call `loginUser` method defined in the `AppDelegate` class.

-Run the application from the Xcode to make sure it is compiling.
+Run the application from the `Xcode` to make sure it is compiling.

-Before we will be able to login the user we need to initialize SDK Client.
+Before we will be able to login the user we need to initialize the `Vonage SDK Client`.

 ### Initialize Client